This post contains affiliate links. Read the full disclosure here.

 • After chilling the batter, don’t stir it up again.
 Simply scoop the batter into the muffin tins.
 It will be thick.

-• The cinnamon streusel topping will, of course, give you sweeter dairy free muffins.
+• The cinnamon streusel topping will, of course, give you sweeter muffins.
 If you prefer the muffins to be less sweet, you can leave out the topping.

 dairy free blueberry muffin in a muffin tin with a bite out of it and more muffins in the background